thomasthesecond/sp/src/docs/animations.md

 [ScrollMagic](http://scrollmagic.io/) is used to handle the animations.

-Animations for each page is configured in their respective JavaScript module files located in `src/components/05-pages`.
+Animations for each page are configured in their respective JavaScript module files located in `src/components/05-pages`.

 All of the animation styles are contained in a single Sass partial, `home/animate.scss`.